JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 ```

-One can also peform `setindex!` operations on a state:
+One can also use `setindex!` on states:

 ```
 julia> k = 0.0*ket(0)